bbethell-1/acm-acs/README.md

+# Install ACM on hub cluster
-# Prereqs to be run from CLI
+## Prereqs to be run from CLI
 ## clone git repo
 ```bash
 mkdir ~/git